 Liberals believe that taxing you and spending your money will somehow increase economic activity, despite the fact that no other jurisdiction has achieved this goal.
-The results of their last 10-year tax-and-spend binge speak volumes.
-But in spite of a horrible economic record, they're going to continue this practice, as promised by the Premier and the Finance Minister in the 2013 Fall Economic Statement.
+The results of their 11-year tax-and-spend binge speak volumes.
+But in spite of a horrible economic record, they're going to continue this practice, as promised by the Premier and the Finance Minister in the 2014 Fall Economic Statement.
+Jamison Steeve, Executive Director of the Institute for Prosperity and Competitiveness at the University of Toronto, summarized it in the Toronto Star as "Basically, Ontario's economy is not producing as much wealth as planned, hoped or expected".
 So we have more taxes and more spending coming.
-That means continuing deficits and a growing debt.
+That means continuing deficits and growing debt.